Hekimianz/cinestock/README.md

 - SQL database integration for storing movie information.

 - Use of Node.js with Express for backend routing.

+- MVC architecture for better structure and maintainability.

 - Simple and responsive front-end design.